Josemi: Later years

-At nearly 31, Josemi left Spain for the second time in August 2010, signing a three-year contract with Iraklis Thessaloniki FC.
-After only one season – which brought Superleague Greece relegation due to irregularities – however, he returned to his country and joined FC Cartagena in Segunda División, on a two-year deal.
+At nearly 31, Josemi left Spain for the second time in August 2010, signing a three-year contract with Iraklis.
+After only one season – which brought Super League Greece relegation due to irregularities – however, he returned to his country and joined FC Cartagena in Segunda División, on a two-year deal.

-On 21 August 2014, after two seasons in Greece with Levadiakos F.C. and Skoda Xanthi F.C. respectively, Josemi was a third-round draft pick for Atlético de Kolkata in the inaugural draft of the Indian Super League draft.
+On 21 August 2014, after two seasons in Greece with Levadiakos F.C. and Skoda Xanthi respectively, Josemi was a third-round draft pick for Atlético de Kolkata in the inaugural draft of the Indian Super League draft.
 He made his debut in the competition in the opening match, starting a 3–0 home victory over Mumbai City FC, and formed a formidable stopper partnership with Arnab Mondal during his first year, acting as team captain in the final win over the Kerala Blasters in the absence of countryman Luis García, where he also won the Fittest Player of the Match award.

 Following his successful debut season, on 12 June 2015 Josemi renewed his contract with Atlético for one more year.
 He was released on 13 November, after being ruled out for the remainder of the campaign due to injury.

 On 22 September 2016, after almost a year with a club, 36-year-old Josemi announced his retirement.
 In February 2017, he returned to Málaga as match delegate.